The real difference

 Where Tray.ai wins

 - AI-native.
-Merlin Agent Builder and Agent Gateway are architecturally core — not a strategic pivot you’re waiting on.
-Governance, guardrails, and audit are baked in, not grafted on.
+Merlin Agent Builder and Agent Gateway for MCP are architecturally core, not a strategic pivot you’re waiting on.
+Multiple specialized AI connectors (Merlin Guardian for PII obfuscation, IDP for document processing) vs. a single generic AI connector.
+Governance, guardrails, and audit are baked in.

 Pricing reality